godaddy/carpenterd-api-client/README.md

-# carpenter-api-client
+# carpenterd-api-client

-The `carpenter-api-client` is an API client for the `carpenter` build service.
+The `carpenterd-api-client` is an API client for the []`carpenterd`][carpenterd] build service.

 ## Install

-Install `carpenter-api-client` from the npm registry:
+Install `carpenterd-api-client` from the npm registry:
 ```
-npm install --save carpenter-api-client
+npm install --save carpenterd-api-client
 ```

 ## API